stevenbenner/jquery-powertip/README.md

 ## Contributor Guide

 Make PowerTip better!
 Join the [league of awesome][contributors] today by submitting a patch!
 The best way to submit patches is to [fork this project][fork] on GitHub and submit a pull request.
-But if you are unwilling or unable to use GitHub I will accept patches in any way you can get them to me (jsFiddle, pastebin, text file, whatever).
+But if you are unwilling or unable to use GitHub I will accept patches in any way you can get them to me (JSFiddle, pastebin, text file, whatever).

 [contributors]: https://github.com/stevenbenner/jquery-powertip/graphs/contributors
 [fork]: https://github.com/stevenbenner/jquery-powertip/fork